Italian Cricket Federation: History

 The history of Italian cricket is largely unknown to the rest of the world.
-The sport was first introduced to Italy in the early 1800s by British expatriates who were living in the country.
-The game quickly caught on among the Italian elite, and soon there were cricket clubs popping up all over the country.
+The sport was first introduced to Italy in the early 1800s by the British expatriates living in the country.
+The game quickly caught on among the Italian elite, and cricket clubs were soon popping up all over the country.

 In 1793, Admiral Horatio Nelson organised Italy's first-ever recorded game in Naples.

 One of the earliest and most influential cricket clubs was the Rome Cricket Club, which was founded in 1820 by a group of wealthy English and Italian cricket enthusiasts.
 The club quickly became the hub of Italian cricket and attracted players from all over the country.

 By the mid-1800s, Italian cricket had become so popular that the country was invited to participate in the first-ever international cricket tournament, which was held in London in 1851.
 Despite being relative newcomers to the sport, the Italian team managed to hold their own against more experienced teams from England, Australia, and India, and even won a few matches.

 Throughout the rest of the 19th century, Italian cricket continued to thrive and grow, with new clubs and leagues popping up all over the country.
 The sport even gained some political influence, with prominent politicians and members of the royal family becoming avid cricket enthusiasts and patrons of the sport.

 However, the early 20th century saw a decline in Italian cricket, as the country was swept up in World War I and World War II.
 Many cricket clubs were forced to disband, and the sport lost much of its popularity and support.

 Today, Italian cricket is largely a forgotten relic of the past, with only a handful of cricket clubs still active in the country.

-Italian Cricket Federation have been an associate member of the International Cricket Council since 1995, having previously been an affiliate member since 1984.
+The Italian Cricket Federation has been an associate member of the International Cricket Council since 1995, having previously been an affiliate member since 1984.